 No longer taboo, pre-marital agreements are becoming more and more mainstream – and with good reason.
 As you probably know, the reality is that relationships don’t always work out like we expect them too.
 Signing one is the difference between protecting your income and your children’s inheritance rights, and not.

 With marriage, comes that little thing called logistics – such as where to live.
-Should you move into your spouse’s house, and the unfortunate happen to them, how can you ensure that you won’t then be kicked out by your deceased spouse’s family?
-Likewise, if something were to happen to you, would your spouse, children and/or step children be protected?
+Should you move into your spouse’s house, and the unfortunate happens to them, how can you ensure that you won’t then be kicked out by your deceased spouse’s family?
+Likewise, if something were to happen to you, would your spouse, children and/or stepchildren be protected?

-If one spouse goes into nursing home, then both spouses’ assets must be used.
-So, it is important to be sure that there are sufficient assets or long term care insurance to care for an incapacitated spouse.
+If one spouse goes into a nursing home, then both spouses’ assets must be used.
+So, it is important to be sure that there are sufficient assets or long-term care insurance to care for an incapacitated spouse.
 Medicaid is one area where state laws differ widely and it is important to work with an experienced local lawyer.